How it works

 choose your style

 An amplified version of the acoustic guitar, the electric guitar often features thinner strings that are easier to press.
-Electric guitar lessons usually focus more on pick-style playing, lead guitar, and improvisation.
-Rhythm guitar skills, necessary to play or compose popular style music, are also covered.
+Electric guitar lessons usually focus more on pick-style playing, lead guitar, and improvisation, although traditional fingerstyle and classical music can be played on it as well.
+Rhythm guitar skills necessary to play or compose popular style music, are also covered.
 Although the electric guitar has lighter strings and an easier feel, lessons focus on developing the relaxation and control required to create a good tone, as well as speed and fluency.

-The original guitar, the classic (or "classical") guitar has nylon or carbon strings (replacing the original gut strings made from sheep or cow intestine).
-Instead of playing with a pick and using the guitar to accompany singing, lessons on the classic guitar focus on developing right hand finger technique, note-reading, and memorizing musical compositions.
-The Classical guitar allows the player an extreme amount of expression and compositions written for it cover more musical styles than any other type of guitar.
+The original guitar, the classic (or "classical") guitar has nylon or carbon strings (replacing the original gut strings).
+Instead of playing with a pick and using the guitar to accompany singing, lessons on the classic guitar focus nore on developing fingerstyle technique, note-reading, and performing musical compositions.
+The Classical guitar allows the player to apply an extreme amount of expression and compositions written for it cover more musical styles than any other type of guitar.